yanxu2021/AZ204/1 Create serverless applications.md

 Azure Functions enable the creation of event driven, compute-on-demand systems that can be triggered by various external events.

 Learn how to leverage functions to execute server-side logic and build serverless architectures.

-10 Modules
+Total: 10 Modules

 ## 1. Choose the best Aure service to automate your business processes